quanweilena/Telephone-Diary/README.md

 # Telephone-Diary
 A telephone diary windows application using C#.
-SQL server is used to manage data.
+SQL is used to manage data.
 This application has five main functions, which are:
       "New" -- clear current textboxes;
       "Insert" -- insert new contact info;